zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-event-classes.rst

   :Type: string
   :Default Value: None

-create
-  :Description: Create the event class during installation?
-  :Required: No
-  :Type: boolean
-  :Default Value: True

 remove
-  :Description: Remove the event class during uninstallation?
+  :Description: Remove the event class during ZenPack removal?
+This will only apply to a ZenPack that has created the event class.
+Any existing event classes not created by the ZenPack will not be removed.
+Any event classes created by the platform will also never be removed.
   :Required: No
   :Type: boolean
   :Default Value: False